ApmeM/BrainAI/BrainAI/Pathfinding/README.md

 var pathData = new AStarPathfinder<Point>(graph).Search(new Point(15, 15), new Point(35, 15));
 // The result will be: 15x15, 20x20, 30x200, 35x15
 ```

+## Custom graphs

+It is also possible to create a custom graph based on a class you already have.
+To be able to use the graph in pathfinding it should implement one of the following interfaces:

+- IUnweightedGraph<T> GetNeighbors method
+- IWeightedGraph<T>: IUnweightedGraph<T> + Cost method and
+- IAstarGraph<T>: IWeightedGraph<T> + Heuristic method

+This implementation is useful n case you already have a map representation in your classes and do not want to copy its data to one of the predefined graphs.